Swiftrail84/Tabbed-Stack-Card/README.md

 **to make Home Assistant dashboards easier to build, easier to navigate and easier to maintain.**

 ---

 ## Design Philosophy

-Every decision made during the development of this card follows three simple principles.
+Every decision made during the development of this card follows two simple principles.

-### 🎨 Visual First
+#### 🎨 Visual First

 Configuration should happen inside Home Assistant whenever possible.

 Instead of editing YAML for every little change, the built-in editor exposes nearly every available option through an intuitive graphical interface.
 YAML remains available whenever it is needed, but it should never be required for everyday use.

----

-### 🏠 Native Experience
+#### 🏠 Native Experience

 A custom card should not feel like a foreign application inside Home Assistant.